SadheeraM/MyReactProject/README.md

 # MyReactProject
-This is basic project of React.js
+This is a basic project of React.js